se-edu/addressbook-level4/docs/UserGuide.md

 * [Command Summary](#command-summary)

 ##Description
-(Project Name) is a Command Line Interface Task Management Application that helps you manage your workflow.
+Tdoo Schedule Manager is a Command Line Interface Task Management Application that helps you manage your workflow.
 There are two main parts in the app: Todo List in which you can plan what tasks are to be done for the day, and Calendar that you indicate deadlines of the tasks or events to attend weekly/monthly.
 Data in Todo List and Calendar are synchronized.
 For instance, if a task is done before a deadline, it will be indicated as `done` in Calendar as well.
 At each starting time of tasks in Todo List, the app will give a notification that you should start working.

 ## Starting the program